yanisdolivet/gomoku/documentation/docs/Optimisation.md

 **Reasons**
 This method is the most efficient way to load a tensor from a binary file because it allows us to read the raw bytes of the data stored in the file.
 This is much faster than parsing the data as text, which can be slow and resource-intensive.
 In addition, it consummes less memory than parsing the data as text, which can be a problem when loading large models.
-Finally, it consumes less cpu ressource because it doesn't need loop to parse the data.
+Finally, it consumes less cpu resource because it doesn't need loop to parse the data.

 ## Loop Unrolling